Cbenjamin1207/wolfe-coding/README.md

 ### Final thoughts and grade
 Great job so far!
 Can't wait to see where you take your PWP.
 You're free to move to milestone 2, and your grade is [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).

+## Milestone 2a Feedback

+### feedback
+It is hard to tell what is intentional in these wireframes and what's not.
+For a client or workplace, consistency and accuracy in wireframes are expected, as they are often a client deliverable that requires sign-off.
+That being said what you laid out in the content strategy should be easy to accomplish and fits within the scope of PWP.
+I highly recommend that you spend some time nailing down the what your PWP will look like.
+It is important to have a concrete plan to when it comes to creating elegant front ends.
+Even small design ideas can have complicated implementations that can throw off a whole project.

+### Grade Tier II
+ If you would like to redo the wireframes and resubmit them for a higher grade (up to one higher tier) you must do so by 11/10